xfufu0724/R2T/README.md

-# Bidirectional Entity-Relation Interaction for Enhanced Scene Graph Generation
+# From Entity Roles to Relation Triplets: A One-Stage Approach to Scene Graph Generation

 ## For Inference
 Our implementation uses external libraries such as NumPy and PyTorch.
 You can resolve the dependencies with the following command.